Miyuki Hoshizora: Reception

-Miyuki has proven to be a popular character and very well-received, being frequently praised for her ability to preserve despite the predicament.
+Miyuki has proven to be a popular character and very well-received, being frequently praised for her ability to persevere despite the predicament.
 During 2012, Cure Happy ranks third in the Pretty Cure General Election 2012 poll held in Biglobe's Anime One's site.
 In Bibi's Popularity Ranking of the Pretty Cure, Cure Happy was ranked first.
 In a 2019 survey conducted by the NHK, Miyuki was ranked the twenty-first most popular Pretty Cure through 613,524 votes.
 In a 2020 poll held in Goo Ranking for anime heroines, Miyuki was voted in second place.